Reflections from Alli Neal, Co-founder of Revved Up Kids

 - I would have been better at letting them trust their instincts.
 If there is one safety tool that could be labeled the best one, it would be instinct.
 I've had countless conversations with victims of violence over the years, and whenever I ask "did you know something was wrong before you were attacked?"
 I always get the same answer….yes, my internal alarm was ringing.
 If we could just learn to trust it instead of ignoring it, and if we could learn to allow our children to trust theirs, we would all be a lot safer.
 If I had a parenting do-over, my kids instincts would have been more important to me.

-My children, now age 17 and 21, have thankfully never been targeted by a predator.
-I feel blessed in that regard, and I hope the work Revved Up Kids is doing in the community is helping other parents keep their children safe, too.
+My children, now young adults, were thankfully never targeted by a predator.
+I feel blessed in that regard, and we at Revved Up Kids will continue to work diligently to help other adults keep their kiddos safe, too.